 - Baggage Inspection

-- Baggage screening is conducted to prevent dangerous items (such as knives, firearms, chemicals, and other contraband) from being brought into secure areas like airports, train stations, and other facilities.
+- Baggage screening is performed to prevent dangerous items--such as knives, firearms, chemicals, and other contraband--from being brought into secure areas like airports and train stations.
 Common screening methods include metal detectors, X-ray scanners, and liquid inspection systems.

 - Baggage Inspection by X-Ray

-- X-rays have the ability to penetrate objects.
-Because the degree to which they pass through (transmittance) depends on an object's density, this property allows for the creation of an image of the object's interior.
-Therefore, X-ray inspection equipment can penetrate the contents of luggage without opening it, and detect dangerous objects such as knives, firearms, and plastic explosives.
+- X-rays possess the ability to penetrate objects, with the degree of transmission depending on the object's density.
+This property allows inspection systems to create images of the interior of luggage.
+Consequently, X-ray inspection equipment can visualize contents without opening the baggage, detecting dangerous objects such as weapons and plastic explosives.

-- Metal detectors use electromagnetic induction.
-When a coil carrying an electric current is brought close to a metal conductor, a secondary magnetic field is generated by electromagnetic induction.
-This secondary magnetic field is used to detect the presence of metal.
+- Metal detectors operate on the principle of electromagnetic induction.
+When a coil carrying an electric current approaches a metal object, it induces a secondary magnetic field within the metal.
+The detector senses this secondary field to identify the presence of metal.

-- Near-infrared light is used in the inspection of liquids in containers.
-Because different types of liquids absorb light at unique wavelengths, analyzing the spectrum of the transmitted light makes it possible to identify substances such as alcohol and other flammable liquids.
+- Near-infrared light is utilized to inspect liquids inside containers.
+Since different liquids absorb light at specific wavelengths, analyzing the spectrum of the transmitted light enables the identification of substances, including alcohol and other flammable liquids.

 Baggage Inspection by X-Ray